willp240/antinullh/HOWTO.md

 - `type`: The type of systematic being applied.
 This is not just the OXO derived systematic class, as here we also determine which function we will use for function-based systematics.
 The options are defined in the SystFactory (this will be made clearer in the future)
 - `function`: The name of the function used if the systematic needs one.
 There is some redundancy here with type at the moment but we'll improve that soon
 - `group`: This is the group of pdfs the systematic will be applied to.
 If this is left blank it will apply to all PDFs
+- `dataset`: This is the dataset the systematic applies to.
+This should match the name of a dataset defined in the event config file

 <h4>Oscillation Grid</h4>